Kiran-Bose/supreme/README.md

 Supreme(V1.1.22) uses package 'rclone'(1.42) for cloud storage operations.

-    If the rclone package installed by deb installer automatically is a lower version, visit below link to download latest version. https://rclone.org/downloads/
+    If the rclone package installed by deb installer automatically is a lower version, download the rclone deb package included in this repository and install or visit below link to download latest version. https://rclone.org/downloads/